KeyanSong/431-2018/quizzes/README.md

 ![](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class11/quiz1_frontpage.png)
     - The last page of Quiz 1 looks like this:
 ![](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class11/quiz1_lastpage.png)

+## When Quiz 1 is available, we'll place a link right here.

 2. Quiz 2 will be released to you on 2018-11-02, and will be due on 2018-11-05 at noon.
     - Quiz 2 will include material from Parts A and B of the course, focusing more on Part B.